zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 date: 2014-08-27
 template: article.jade
 ---
 For the past 3 years, I have almost exclusively pair programmed at my job.
 I have paired with many people in many situations and learned a lot about this practice.
 I have found pairing can be effective, but it can also be ineffective and costly.
 Pair programming seems to be gaining traction, which concerns me a little bit.
 Some of us really don't like to pair, and I feel it's important to recognize that and maintain a balance here.
-Pairing is just a tool like anything else, it definitely should not be your company's default mode of work.
+Pairing is just a tool like anything else; it definitely should not be your company's default mode of work.

 <span class="more"></span>